-The improved fiscal outlook gives us a little breathing room, but we still need help from the federal government to allow us to keep working on economic recovery, reopening schools, homelessness, rent relief, the climate crisis and wildfire prevention.
+The LAO’s fiscal outlook signals optimism.
+As we continue on the path to economic recovery, additional surpluses will enable us to do more for struggling families and businesses.
+Combine that with the funding from the federal infrastructure package, we can stay the course, building a stronger California that’s inclusive of all communities.
 I will be releasing the Assembly Budget Blueprint next month that will spell out our priorities in the coming year.
-I look forward to working with the Governor and the Senate in crafting a responsible spending plan that addresses the needs of all Californians.
+I look forward to working with the Governor and the Senate in crafting another responsible spending plan that touches all Californians.